nvhiii/stacqd/README.md

 An all-in-one web-app to find tech-related experiences.
 It will help get aspiring tech enthusiasts "stacqd" resumes via these variety of experiences provided.

+Many thanks to Sahand, who I used to learn how to use MERN: https://www.youtube.com/watch?v=rXvQj-Z0v0s

 ## Getting Started

 ### Dependencies